 GONZALEZ LAW FIRM IS HERE FOR YOU DURING THE HOLIDAY SEASON.

-If you’ve been injured in a parking lot accident because of somebody else’s negligence, let J. Gonzalez Law Firm offer you a free case evaluation.
+If you’ve been injured in a parking lot accident because of somebody else’s negligence, let J. Gonzalez Injury Attorneys offer you a free case evaluation.
 Our personal injury lawyers serve the entire McAllen metro area and will help you to get the justice you deserve.
 Contact us at (956) 630-6700.